marmelab/react-admin/docs/EditableDatagrid.md

   Your browser does not support the video tag.
 </video>

-With `<EditableDatagrid>`, users can click on a row in the datagrid to replace the row with an edition form, and edit the corresponding record without leaving the list.
+With `<EditableDatagrid>`, when users click on a row in the datagrid, the row content is replaced by the edition form.
 They can also create new records by clicking on the Create button, which inserts an empty editable row as the first line of the list.
 Finally, they can delete a record by clicking on the Delete button on each row.

-You can test it live in [the Enterprise Edition Storybook](https://react-admin.github.io/ra-enterprise/?path=/story/ra-editable-datagrid-editabledatagrid--undoable) and in [the e-commerce demo](https://marmelab.com/ra-enterprise-demo/#/tours/ra-editable-datagrid).
+You can test it live in [the Enterprise Edition Storybook](https://react-admin.github.io/ra-enterprise/?path=/story/ra-editable-datagrid-editabledatagrid--undoable) and [the e-commerce demo](https://marmelab.com/ra-enterprise-demo/#/tours/ra-editable-datagrid).

+`<EditableDatagrid>` allows you to use any [Input component](./ImageInput.md) to edit the record - including Reference Inputs for foreign keys.

 ## Usage